 Oakland Zoo: http://www.oaklandzoo.org/support-the-zoo/volunteer-opportunities/

 These are for the history and knowledge buffs.
-Internships are available at places like the Smithsonian.
-Not everyone can up and leave to DC so try your local museum as well.
-For those in the SF Bay Area, the San Jose Tech Museum is a good place to start: http://www.thetech.org/about/volunteer/#hischool.
+Internships are available at renowned institutions like the Smithsonian.
+However, not everyone can save up and leave for DC, so try your local museum as well.
+For those in the SF Bay Area, the San Jose Tech Museum is a good place to start: https://www.thetech.org/support-us/volunteer.
 Most museums actively look for high school volunteers to help explain exhibits or assist in the reception area.
-Museums are also accessible since there are museums in practically every good size city.
+Museums are also accessible since they tend to be in every mid-sized city.
 The Smithsonian is a prestigious place to intern as it has the largest collections: http://intern.si.edu/internship_types_all.html.

 Government agencies like the Environmental Protection Agency also actively seek out high school students.
 Try http://www.student.gov/ for government listings of opportunities in practically every field of interest.
 Just like the Smithsonian, most large government agencies like to establish mutually beneficial relations with students.
 The government website is expansive, so I will let you explore that on your own.